qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 is_multipart
 ............

-Returns true if the geometry is of Multi type.
+Returns TRUE if the geometry is of Multi type.

 .. list-table::
    :widths: 15 85